gideonjeffrey/Project-Euler-First-100/README.md

 ## A bit about me

-I am an amateur mathematics enthusiast and have experience programming in Python.
+I am an amateur mathematics enthusiast and self-taught Python afficionado.
+In short, I am *far* from an expert in either mathematics or coding.
+But I do love using code to solve challenging problems.
 Project Euler was my gateway into coding, in a way; someone told me about it in 2016 and I've been hooked on coding ever since.
+I hope that the little forays into the world of Project Euler that I post here help communicate my enthusiasm and inspire it in others.